jonathanhogg/flitter/docs/shaders.md

 `aberration=` *RATIO*
 : How much chromatic aberration (separation into spectrum lines) the ghosts will exhibit.
 This is expressed as a multiple of an internally-defined reasonable value.
-The default is `1`.
-Values below `1` will result in tighter ghosts and `0` will turn off aberration completely (which has a slight performance benefit).
+The default is `0.5`.
+Lower values will result in tighter ghosts and `0` will turn off aberration completely (which has a slight performance benefit).
 Values above `1` may cause gaps to form between the 6 color separations used to emulate true chromatic aberration.

 The lens flare phases of this filter are run as down-sampled phases.
 By default this frame-buffer will be half the width and height of `size`, but this can